animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-You can control other aspects of off-heap memory management by setting the following {data-store-name} configuration properties using the `<gfe:cache>` element:s
+You can control other aspects of off-heap memory management by setting the following GemFire configuration properties using the `<gfe:cache>` element:s

 </div>